Al1Abdullah/AutoML/README.md

 *   **Git:** Version control.
 *   **Groq API:** For AI-powered functionalities (e.g., SQL assistant).
 *   **CatBoost:** (Implied by `catboost_info`) A machine learning library.

+## Future Enhancements (Autonomous System Potential)

+The architecture of this project, particularly the RAG-based AI SQL Assistant, lays the groundwork for developing more autonomous capabilities.
+Future enhancements could involve integrating more complex decision-making processes, self-correction mechanisms, and broader task automation, moving towards a more fully autonomous AutoML system.

 ## Contributing